Skip to Content

 Living with CFS can be as much a mental health challenge as it is a physical one.
 Take steps to avoid getting caught

 in a cycle of frustration, anger, and depression.
 Learning to cope with your

-symptoms and talking to others who have the same illness can help you keep a
+symptoms and talking to others who have CFS can help.
+So can working with a counselor.

 Learning about chronic fatigue syndrome (CFS):